JRC1995/Abstractive-Summarization/README.md

 <b>REMOVING DATA WITH TEXTS(REVIEWS) WHICH ARE TOO LONG</b>

 The RNN encoders will encode one word at a time.
 No. of words in the text data or in other words, the length of the text size will also be the no. of timesteps for the encoder RNN.
-For the sake of simplicity and to make the training less intensive (so that it doesn't burden my laptop too much), I will be removing all data with whose review size exceeds a given threshold (MAX_TEXT_LEN).
+To make the training less intensive (so that it doesn't burden my laptop too much), I will be removing all data with whose review size exceeds a given threshold (MAX_TEXT_LEN).